 Keep Up on Weeding

 This aspect of gardening is probably everyone’s least favorite, but it definitely makes a big difference in terms of water retention and the health of the rest of the plants in your garden.
 While pesky weeds may not look like they are having too big of an effect on your garden, these plants need water just like all the rest.
 By allowing weeds to grow in your garden, you allow them to soak up the limited amount of water that is available to your desirable plants.
-These weeds also soak up much needed nutrients in the soil as well, further depriving your plants of the necessities for strong and healthy growth and food production.
-So, don’t get behind on your weeding!
+These weeds also soak up much-needed nutrients in the soil as well, further depriving your plants of the necessities for strong and healthy growth and food production.
+So, don’t get behind on your wedding!
 It will make a bigger difference than you realize.

 Put Down a Layer of Mulch or Grass Clippings